 1890: “Stringent orders have been sent to Russian Government officials in the Caucasus for the expulsion of all Jews who are not authorized to reside there.”

-1891(14th of Kislev, 5652): Jacob Judelsohn who had served as Secretary of the Jewish Immigrant Protective Society passed away.
-Mr Judelsohn was born in Marionpol, Russia in July of 1855.
-He came to the United States in 1879 and settled in Phildelphia where he became a leader in the Jewish community taking an active role in meeting the needs of the newly arrived immigrants from Russia and Poland.
-He moved to New York City where he continued his work until his death.
+1891(14th of Kislev, 5652): Thirty-six year old accountant and author Jacob Judelsohn, a native of Marionpol, Russia and a resident of the United States since 1879 who served as Secretary of the Jewish Immigrant Protective Society and became a leader in the Jewish community taking an active role in meeting the needs of the newly arrived immigrants from Russia and Poland, passed away today in New York City.

 1891: James Naismith introduces the first version of basketball, with thirteen rules, a peach basket nailed to either end of his school's gymnasium, and two teams of nine players.
 While Basketball may have had quintessential gentile origins it quickly became a part of Jewish life.
 According to Peter Levine, “Jewish involvement in basketball, especially between 1900 and 1950 was greater than in any other sport.”
 “By the late 1930’s...sportswriter identified it as the ‘Jewish’ game.
 According “Paul Gallico, the longtime sports editor the New York Daily News ...
 ‘Jews flock to basketball by the thousands’ because it placed ‘a premium on an alert, scheming mind… flashy trickiness, artful dodging and general smart alikeness’’ traits naturally appealing to the ‘Hebrew with his Oriental background.’”